egeerardyn/awesome-LaTeX/README.md

 ### Tables

-- Excel2LaTeX
-- csv2latex
+- [Excel2LaTeX](https://www.ctan.org/pkg/excel2latex?lang=en) - Excel (2010 and older) macros to produce LaTeX `tabular` code. ![Windows][windows] ![Mac][mac]
+- [csv2latex](http://www.freecode.com/projects/csv2latex) - Converts CSV files from your favorite programs to LaTeX `tabular`s. ![Linux][linux] ![Mac][mac]
 - [Tables Generator](http://www.tablesgenerator.com) - This website provides a graphical interface to input your table and produces properly-formatted code for LaTeX, Markdown, HTML, ...
 - [pgfplotstable](https://www.ctan.org/pkg/pgfplotstable?lang=en) - This package dis­plays nu­mer­i­cal ta­bles rounded to de­sired pre­ci­sion in var­i­ous dis­play for­mats.
 It can even read CSV files to include directly in your LaTeX document.

 ### Graphics

+#### PSTricks

+PSTricks is a great library to draw figures for inclusion in PostScript/DVI files.

 #### TikZ

+TikZ is an awesome package with many plugins that allow you to create figures from within your LaTeX documents.
+Typically, it is easier to get to work with `pdflatex` than PSTricks is.

 - [TeXample](http://www.texample.net) - Blog about LaTex, with a big collection of TikZ figures.

-#### PSTricks

 ## Templates